Skip to main content

 Synthesizing Evidence from Major Clinical Trials

 Recent large-scale studies have provided further clarity while also introducing new questions.
-The TRAVERSE trial, for example, was designed specifically to assess the of testosterone therapy in middle-aged and older men with hypogonadism and pre-existing cardiovascular conditions.
+The TRAVERSE trial, for example, was designed specifically to assess the cardiovascular safety of testosterone therapy in middle-aged and older men with hypogonadism and pre-existing cardiovascular conditions.

-This finding has prompted further investigation, as other meta-analyses combining data from multiple trials have not found a consistent link between and arrhythmias.
+This finding has prompted further investigation, as other meta-analyses combining data from multiple trials have not found a consistent link between testosterone therapy and arrhythmias.
 This discrepancy highlights the complexity of studying cardiovascular outcomes and the need to consider the specific patient populations and trial designs.

 The following table summarizes the high-level findings from recent meta-analyses regarding testosterone therapy and cardiovascular outcomes.